2013 Nanga Parbat massacre: Investigation and arrests

 The death of army officials prompted the Pakistan Army to enter the district for the first time since the incident.
 The army conducted a targeted operation in four places in Chilas while the entry and exit points to the town were sealed and Army Aviation helicopters hovered above.
 The operations lasted till late in the evening of August 11, 2013.
 An undisclosed number of suspects were rounded up as a result.

 On August 19, 2013, it was reported that all 20 of the men supposed to be behind the Nanga Parbat attack had been arrested.
-The series of arrests were started by an army operation earlier in the week and ended with a targeted police operation in the suspected hideouts of these militants.
-According to the newly instated SP of Diamer district, Muhammad Navid, the arrested militants were also responsible for the February 2012 Kohistan Shia Massacre, in which 18 Shi'ite Muslims were killed.
+The series of arrests were started by an army operation earlier in the week and ended with a targeted police operation in the suspected hideouts of these terrorists.
+According to the newly instated SP of Diamer district, Muhammad Navid, the arrested terrorists were also responsible for the February 2012 Kohistan Shia Massacre, in which 18 Shi'ite Muslims were killed.
 Navid further said that intelligence agencies played a pivotal role in the arrests and that further information would be released in a couple of days.

 The Chief Secretary of Gilgit-Baltistan, Younis Dagha, announced that among the arrested on August 19, 2013, was the terrorist Qaribullah ("Hasan"), a former Tehreek-e-Taliban Pakistan leader of the Chilas unit, who might be the mastermind of the Nanga Parbat attack, as well as M Nabi (Qari Husnain), who was a suspect in the murder of government officials on August 7, 2013.

 As of June 2014, five out of 18 detained suspects were still in custody.
-However several militant sources say only one of them was involved in the attack, while the rest were forced to confess.
-Mujeeb remained in hiding in the forests of the district, where, from time to time, he was making audio recordings of militant poetry that were being brought into the markets of Gilgit.
+However several terrorist sources say only one of them was involved in the attack, while the rest were forced to confess.
+Mujeeb remained in hiding in the forests of the district, where, from time to time, he was making audio recordings of terrorist poetry that were being brought into the markets of Gilgit.
 According to Bashir Qureshi, a member of the negotiating team assigned to bring the culprits out of hiding, there were many grey areas in the case.
 "Nothing is clear, they have mixed up four different cases to give an impression that all the perpetrators have been arrested but the real perpetrators are still at large", he said.